minced1/rust-test/README.md

 ## Compiling
 ### Install build tools
-On Linux and macOS run `curl https://sh.rustup.rs -sSf | sh` in the command line<br>
+On Linux and macOS run `curl https://sh.rustup.rs -sSf | sh` in the command line.<br>
-On Windows download and run [rustup-init.exe](https://win.rustup.rs)
+On Windows download and run [rustup-init.exe](https://win.rustup.rs).

 ### Build code
 In the local repository run